 - PPC competition

 You can also see organic keyword samples and ads keyword samples.
-And both reports can be expanded to include all keywords SERPstat knows about.
+And both reports can be expanded to include all the keywords SERPstat knows about.

-When you click on “show all” for organic keywords you get the master keyword list, but you also get additional valuable information.
+When you click on “show all” for organic keywords, you get the master keyword list, but you also get additional valuable information.

-SERP features are things like:
+SERP features include things like: